Macron under fire for lecturing elderly woman hurt at protest

 OPPOSITION SPLIT

+Asked whether she feared for her safety, she shrugged and said: "I'm 73 years old, what can happen to me?
+I'm fighting for my grandchildren, I've been campaigning for 50 years".

+The video of the interview was widely shared on social media, where her stance elicited widespread sympathy but also criticism from those who considered her irresponsible.

-"There was a demonstration ban" in central Nice, noted the city's mayor Christian Estrosi, a senior member of the main opposition Republicans, adding that Legay "could easily have demonstrated ... where it was permitted".
+Nice Mayor Christian Estrosi, a senior member of the main opposition Republican party, noted that Legay "could easily have demonstrated ... where it was permitted".

-Nice was one of a dozen cities, including Paris, to ban the "yellow vests" from demonstrating in the city centre on Saturday after major riots in Paris a week earlier.
+France's fifth-biggest city was one of around a dozen cities, including Paris, to ban the "yellow vests" from demonstrating in central areas on Saturday after major riots in Paris a week earlier.

-The protesters, who have been holding weekly nationwide demonstrations over inequality since mid-November, complained that the ban in Nice was unfair, given that previous such protests in the city had passed off peacefully.
+The protesters, who have been holding weekly nationwide demonstrations over inequality since November, complained that the ban in Nice was unwarranted, given that previous such protests in the city had passed off peacefully.